The Catana Group launched Bali Catamarans in 2014 in 3 sizes: the 4.0, 4.3 and 4.5.

 – The interior space is wide open with a central platform free of bulkheads.

-– Raised or flybridge helms (this does mean the booms are high). the exception is the Bali Catsmart with its twin aft helms and lower boom.
+– Raised or flybridge helms (this does mean the booms are high)

-– They come with a large tilting “garage” door and sliding windows.
+– Many models come with a large pivoting “garage” door and sliding windows.

-– They have a large American-style fridge in the saloon (except the 38).
+– They come with a large American-style fridge in the saloon.

 All of these features have proved very popular with customers, and drawing on their experience with Catana, the company has managed to combine this into a strong, seaworthy boat with decent sailing performance for a cruising cat.